 If you are visiting the South of Brazil on a cruise ship, this day tour to Florianópolis is a perfect option.
 In Santa Catarina state the ships can dock in Itajaí, Balneário Camboriú or Portobelo, three neighboring cities that are close to Florianópolis.
 Doesn’t matter where you are arriving, you can book a tour and the company will arrange the pickup according to your necessities.

 And if you are traveling around Brazil, put Florianópolis in your itinerary.
 I know Brazil is huge and it can be challenging to travel around, but I promise that Florianópolis will be worth the time and the money.
 Come for a few days or for only one night, the magic island is waiting for you.
 Book a tour in advance and enjoy the best of Florianópolis.

 Florianópolis and the whole Santa Catarina state has an amazing hospitality service.
 From luxury resorts to local life guest houses, boutique hotels, and backpacking hostels.
 You can search and book the best hotels in Florianópolis here.

-If you are staying in our hometown then you can book your hotel in Itajaí here.
+For those staying in our hometown, you can book your hotel in Itajaí here.
 Another hot destination in Brazil is Balneário Camboriú with superb hotels.
 To book your hotel in Brazil we suggest using Agoda and Booking.com websites, they have the best options and trustworthy reviews.